West Palm Beach Bilingual Bike Injury Attorneys Advocating for Injured Bicyclists in Broward County, Palm Beach County, and Florida

-If you or a family member has been injured while riding your bicycle, you may have the right to recover compensation from the driver who caused the accident.
+If you or a family member has been injured while riding a bicycle, you may have the right to recover compensation from the driver who caused the accident.
 Insurance adjusters may use intimidation to minimize their liability following the accident, making it important that you consult with an experienced Lake Worth bicycle accident lawyer before agreeing to any settlement—regardless of how appealing the offer may sound.
 At Gonzalez & Cartwright, P.A., we are committed to protecting the rights of our clients who may rely on their bicycles as a primary mode of transportation, as well as those who use their bicycles for exercise and enjoyment.

 Rights and Responsibilities of Florida Bicyclists